 45 stakeholders were invited to attend a face to face meeting with Council to discuss opportunities for the Ocean Breeze Reserve.
 Stakeholder meetings were conducted with 6 representatives from local organisations and residents on the 13 December 2016.
-Meetings were conducted at the Lennox Head Community Centre and Council was represented by Skye McNamara, Sustainability Planner with Ballina Shire Council and Jackie Amos, the consultant engaged by Ballina Shire Council to prepare the Ocean Breeze Reserve master plan.
+Meetings were conducted at the Lennox Head Community Centre with Ballina Shire Council and the consultant engaged by Ballina Shire Council to prepare the Ocean Breeze Reserve Master Plan.
 The following notes are a summary of discussions had at those meetings.